w3c/wai-statements/README.md

 To print the form data into the statement preview there is some additional functionality available:

-- Printing formdata with `data-print` attribute:
+- Printing form data with `data-print` attribute:

     Example print usage:
     ```html
     <!--
         Single input data
         data-print          REQUIRED    input id to print
-        data-printdefault   OPTIONAL    defaultvalue if data is missing or empty
+        data-printdefault   OPTIONAL    default value if data is missing or empty
         data-printfilter    OPTIONAL    Output transformation; one of [lowercase, capitalize]
     -->
     <span data-print="forminput_id" data-printdefault="MY_FORM_DATA" data-printfilter="lowercase, capitalize"></span>